Boy who raised alarm on doomed Korean ferry had no time to call parents

 "I was so angry at the reality that all I can do is look at the sea and pray, but I am so grateful that he has been found and he is back," his father told the Kukmin Ilbo newspaper.

 "If only he had been wearing a life jacket, I wouldn't be this heartbroken...
 He didn't have time to call his mum and dad...
-He reported it to 119 and he's back now.
+He reported it to 911 (emergency number) and he's back now.
 I am so proud of him."

 Grieving parents were taken by a smaller ferry to the sunken vessel on the day after the disaster, wrapped in blankets against the wind and rain.